cyscale/cyscale.com/src/markdown/blog/2022-06-24-cloud-native-security-a-comprehensive-guide-to-securing-your-technology-stack.md

 The nodes that are part of a cluster run the applications.

-Let’s understand how to secure clusters:
+Let’s understand how to protect clusters with the following security solutions:

 * **Implement Authentication.** This step requires the user to prove they are who they claim to be.
 The authentication process may be different from service to service, but it can require credentials like passwords, client certificates, tokens, and others.
-* **Implement Authorization.** Role-based access control (RBAC) establishes authorization by assigning roles to users and managing their privileges at role level.
+* **Implement Authorization.** Role-based access control (RBAC) establishes authorization by assigning roles to users and managing their privileges at role level to ensure application security.
 * **Control what privileges containers run with.** Establish permissions by using security contexts.
 These are settings that can be applied to a container or a set of containers inside a cluster that define privileges and access control.

 ### Cloud